sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 or filled with holes in others.
 A chair was wedged under the door handle of the only exit.
 One corner looked to be a makeshift sleeping area.
 There was a pile of junk in another, covered in dust.
-*Nothing* in the complex was covered in dust.
+*Nothing* in the complex should be covered in dust.
 The carpet was filled with hair and detritus, like it hadn't been vacuumed in forever.

 There was a square table, with four chairs around it.
 It was covered in messy piles of paper.
 Behind it was a whiteboard that was getting